 employers, employees, and students, who wins?

-Misinformation about emergency contraception.
+Misinformation on emergency contraception.

-Lawsuits brought by mostly Catholic organizations.
+Lawsuits filed by mostly Catholic organizations.

 Does emergency contraception cause abortions?